johannesvollmer/proto-templates/README.md

 It could be used in places where HTML, JSON, or similar languages are used.
 In contrast to HTML, Proto-Templates aims to reduce visual complexity and duplication of information.
-To reduce redundancy, prototypal inheritance and variables are introduced.
+To reduce redundancy, the idea of prototypal inheritance and variables is explored.

 This repository holds the Specification of Proto-Templates, and also implements it using Rust.